We’ve tested all the most popular SD memory cards, both UHS-II and UHS-I, in the X100F to determine which cards perform the best.

 Best Memory Card For The Fujifilm X100F

-Problems with cards
+Problems with some cards

 When testing the X100F, we were getting a lot of issues with the camera locking up while doing burst shooting.
 The cards so far that have crashed my camera are the Kingston, Transcend UHS-I, Delkin UHS-I cards and one of the Sony UHS-II cards.

 This could have something to do with the cards (since the Kingston also gave me some performance problems in the X100T and in the Pentax K-1 and the Transcend cards gives me some problems in some Sony cameras), or it could have something to do with the camera and battery (I’m using the newest batteries, but the X-T2 did have this same problem when using the old batteries which leads me to believe it’s a firmware issue or some issue with the camera not pulling power correctly or something).
 So be sure to upgrade your firmware regularly with this camera.

 All USB 3.0 tests done using CrystalDisk – Windows 10, with the Lexar SR2.